-This wording, says Judge Smith, can cover a variety of issues such as choice of law and venue, the amount of discovery and the procedural or administrative rules that will apply to the arbitration.
+This wording, says Judge Smith, can cover various issues such as choice of law and venue, the amount of discovery, and the procedural or administrative rules that will apply to the arbitration.

 “Although the arbitration clause may be modified by stipulation, that’s much harder to accomplish once a dispute has dissolved into a demand,” says Judge Smith.

 2. You have options

 While a good arbitration clause written into the initial contract is preferred, parties are not without options to make changes after a dispute arises.

 “Because arbitration is purely a contractual process, parties can change their pre-dispute arbitration agreement after a dispute arises,” says Richard Chernick, Esq., vice president and managing director of the JAMS Arbitration Practice.

 • Change the institution that will administer the arbitration

 • Change the way the arbitrators are appointed

 • Define the scope of discovery or information exchange

 The reality is that “Arbitrators generally react to the quality of evidence, rather than just quantity,” says Judge Richard A. Levie (Ret.), a JAMS arbitrator based in Washington, D.C.